 The Celtics gave Stevens a six-year deal worth about $22 million, according to a basketball official with knowledge of the deal who spoke on the condition of anonymity because the terms were not public.
 Ainge met with Stevens at his home in the Indianapolis area along with Celtics owners Wyc Grousbeck and Steve Pagliuca and worked out the deal Wednesday morning.

-“It’s a wonderful opportunity with a historic franchise,” Butler President James M. Danko said.
+“It’s a wonderful opportunity with a historic franchise,” Butler President James M. Danko said at an on-campus news conference Wednesday night.
 “We have done everything we possibly can to keep him.
 Brad is a very bright, very articulate, and a wonderful, wonderful person who’s handled this as well as he’s handled everything else you’ve seen him do.”

-Since taking Butler of the mid-major Horizon League to the national championship game in 2010 and again in `11, Stevens had been courted by Illinois and UCLA, among others.
-Butler just joined the Big East, but Stevens won’t be going with them.
+Since taking Butler of the mid-major Horizon League to the national championship game in 2010 and again in ‘11, Stevens had been courted by Illinois and UCLA, among others.

 Stevens spent seven years as a Butler assistant and the last six years as the head coach, compiling a career winning percentage of .772.
 He never won fewer than 22 games in a season, and the Bulldogs went 33-5 in 2009-10.